Macedonian Ruins

 Would it be too simple to suggest that following God's instructions holds the answer?

-I have to assume that those who follow Yeshua also hold in high regard the Word of God, the Bible, recognizing it as the source of truth, and treating it as something akin to an owner's manual.
+I have to assume that those who follow Yeshua also highly regard the Word of God, the Bible, recognizing it as the source of truth and treating it as something akin to an owner's manual.

-If you keep My commandments, you will abide in My love; just as I have kept My Father's commandments and abide in His love.
-These things I have spoken to you so that My joy may be in you, and that your joy may be made full.
-(John 15:10-11)
+If you obey my commandments, you will remain in my love… I have told you these things so that my joy may be in you, and your joy may be complete.”
+John 15:10-11 (NET)

-So, regarding marriage, what are His instructions?
-Well, there are four basic directives, two each for the husband and wife.
+So, what are His directives regarding marriage?
+There are four, two each for husband and wife.

 First, we have these: